Aditya-Madhira/Multimodal-RAG-Agent/README.md

 A Multimodal RAG (Retrieval-Augmented Generation) AI Assistant designed to search an e-commerce product catalog using text, audio, and images.

-The core AI Agent is built using the **Google GenAI SDK**, allowing it to dynamically route multimodal user queries and retrieve the most relevant products from a vector database.

 ## Features
 - **Multimodal Search**: Query the catalog via text, voice commands, or image uploads.